awsdocs/amazon-connect-admin-guide/doc_source/emergency-admin-login.md

 **To login for emergency access**

-1. Make sure you have your AWS account credentials at hand\.
+1. Make sure you have your AWS account credentials at hand and that you have the [required permissions](security-iam-amazon-connect-permissions.md#federations)\.

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.